mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **Voltage factor:**

-Factor used to calcualate the battery voltage.
+Factor used to calculate the battery voltage.
 If you get a too low/high voltage you can adjust this value.

 * **Config voltage:**

 Defines the level of voltage when the device should enter config mode due to charging.
 This might vary between different battery manufacturers.
-If you dont what the device to go into configuration mode when charging, set this to 6V.
-This was added since differnt batteries have different voltages when fully charged.
+If you don't what the device to go into configuration mode when charging, set this to 6V.
+This was added since different batteries have different voltages when fully charged.

 * **Temperature correction:**